vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 #Spring Boot
 ###Basics
 - Convention over configuration - pre-configures Spring app by reasonable defaults, which can be overridden
-- Maven and gradle integration
+- Maven and Gradle integration
 - MVC enabled by having spring-boot-starter-web as a dependence
     - Registers Dispatcher servlet
     - Does same as @EnableWebMvc + more